singapaul/26PairsTS/README.md

 3) dark mode themes
 4) game modes dialog needs to fit on mobile
 5) handle loading state when waiting for the cards on the home screen (skeleton?)
-6) loading skeletons for board
-7) tidy up daily shuffle code
+6) tidy up daily shuffle code
-8) classic shuffle and lite shuffle modes set up
+7) classic shuffle and lite shuffle modes set up
-9) play once per day
+8) play once per day
-10) homescreen does not fit on the page
+9) homescreen does not fit on the page
-11) games mode dialog isn't mobile friendly, let's use our modal system instead
+10) games mode dialog isn't mobile friendly, let's use our modal system instead

 # future work